 Mentors and coaches are pivotal in career development.
 A mentor shares their experience and knowledge with you.
 They provide insights and advice from their own career, helping you navigate challenges and opportunities.

-coach, on the other hand, focuses on specific skills and goals.
+A coach, on the other hand, focuses on specific skills and goals.
 They help you identify areas for improvement and develop a structured plan to achieve those goals.

 Both roles are complementary.
 While mentors offer guidance based on personal experience, coaches deliver targeted support to enhance your performance.